purduesigbots/pros-docs/v5/releases/kernel3.8.0.rst

    :tags: blog, kernel-release

 This update fixes several bugs discoverd in 3.8.0 and missing features for motor groups and optical sensors.
-The most major bug being not being able to use spaces and paranthesis in project paths.
+The most major bug being not being able to use spaces and parenthesis in project paths.

 Changelog
 ---------